 What are dietary supplements?

 Dietary supplements contain nutrients such as vitamins or minerals that are also found in regular foods, but in a more concentrated form and often at a higher dose.
 They come in various forms, such as tablets, capsules, powders, liquids, and fizzy, soluble tablets.
-A is not necessarily made from plants, such as garlic: it could also be an animal product, like fish oil, or synthetic, like most vitamins.
+A dietary supplement is not necessarily made from plants, such as garlic: it could also be an animal product, like fish oil, or synthetic, like most vitamins.

 Dietary supplements are over-the-counter products, which means you don't have to go to a pharmacy to buy them.
 They are also available in places like drug stores and supermarkets.
 They may also be part of (complementary) medical treatment.
 German law stipulates that they are not allowed to have (or claim to have) a medicinal effect – for example, lowering blood pressure or blood sugar levels.
-If a had such an effect it would have to be officially approved as a drug.
+If a dietary supplement had such an effect it would have to be officially approved as a drug.

 Dietary supplements may contain the following substances, for instance:

-- Vitamins, such as vitamin C, vitamin E or
+- Vitamins, such as vitamin C, vitamin E or folic acid

-- Provitamins like
+- Provitamins like beta-carotene

 - Vitamin-like substances (such as coenzyme Q10)